WojciechMatuszewski/codecrafters-redis-go/LEARNINGS.md

   - There are some gymnastics involved if you want to ignore unknown flags.

   - You can call the `Parse` on the `FlagSet` only once.
 Calling it multiple times causes issues.

+- I've been trying to figure out this issue where creating a new `Resp` would NOT start from where the "old" `Resp` finished.
+This would imply that the "old" `Resp` read more data than it returned.

+  - **This was due to buffering – the `Resp` I had used `bufio.Reader`.
+The reader _might_ read more from the connection and hold it inside an internal buffer for performance reasons**.

+  - The **solution is to pass the `Resp` around** thought I'm not a fan of it because **it relays on the knowledge of the internal implementation of `Resp`**.